ANSSI-FR/rust-guide/src/en/07_ffi.md

 When calling Rust code from another language (e.g. C), the Rust code must be careful to never panic.
-Unwinding from Rust code into foreign code results is **undefined behavior**.
+Stack unwinding from Rust code into foreign code results in **undefined behavior**.

 > ### Rule {{#check FFI-NOPANIC | Handle `panic!` correctly in FFI}}
 >